microsoft/essex-toolkit/packages/themed-components/docs/themed-components.api.md

     SocialMedia = "SocialMedia"
 }

-// Warning: (ae-missing-release-tag) "CookieConsentManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "CookieConsentManager" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type CookieConsentManager = {
     readonly isConsentRequired: boolean;
     getConsent(): CookieConsent;